New Albany High School

 Schedules will not be changed for the following reasons:

-- To have a course or study center a certain period.
+- To have a course or study center during a certain period.

 - Changing the schedule results in one or more courses being overcrowded.

-- Student or parent prefers a certain teacher.
+- Student or parent preference for a certain teacher.

 - Student or parent does not want the assigned teacher.

-Wanting a different teacher will not be justification for changing a class.
+Note: The student’s (or parent’s) preference for a different teacher will not be justification for changing a class.
 All concerns or conflicts with a teacher’s style, methods or personality need to be addressed in a professional manner.
-We ask the student and parent first meet with the teacher and work through any concerns or problems.
+We ask that the student and parent meet with the teacher and work through any concerns or problems.
 If a resolution cannot be reached, then the parent or teacher should contact an administrator to meet about the issue.